Webflow sync, pageviews & more.

 Summary

-The _ga and _GA_XXXXXXXX cookies are set by Google Analytics via GTM, not Webflow.
-They track user behavior and require prior user consent under GDPR.
-Ensure you implement a cookie consent solution if you're using GA or GTM on your Webflow site.
+The cookies _ga and _GA_XXXXXXXX are set by Google Analytics via GTM, not Webflow itself.
+They track user behavior for analytics and require explicit consent under GDPR.
+To comply, implement a proper cookie consent mechanism and configure GTM accordingly.

 Rate this answer